 Stress is a trigger for cortisol production, so lowering stress also lowers cortisol in many cases.
 People who want to lower their cortisol levels can try:

-- Setting priorities: The most direct way to reduce stress is to avoid stressors where possible.
+- Setting priorities: To reduce stress, a person can try to avoid stressors where possible.
 People can do this by thinking about things in their life that cause stress and whether they are avoidable or unavoidable.
 For avoidable stressors, consider whether they are priorities.
-Anything that is not could be something to give up.
+Anything that is not a priority could be something to give up.

 - Stress management: This involves learning to better cope with stress that is unavoidable.
 Some examples of this include mindfulness and self-help techniques.